jamescoleuk/lk/README.md

 . my_file.sh
 be_glorious
 ```
 This means anything outside a function will be executed.
-This is handy if you want to source other files, or set environment variables, because they'll be available to your functiosn.
+This is handy if you want to source other files, or set environment variables, because they'll be available to your functions.
 For example:

 ```bash
 #!/usr/bin/env bash